microsoft/vscode-docs/api/extension-capabilities/overview.md

 <!-- Add below content back after writing ./extending-core-functionalities.md  -->
 <!-- ## Core Extensions

-[Core extension points](extending-core-functionalities) are for very advanced users.
+[Core Extensions](extending-core-functionalities) are for very advanced users.
 These let you build a custom back end for many of VS Code's low-level functionality.
 For example, the `FileSystem` API can be used to support working with files over FTP or other protocols.
 Core extensions typically work transparently from a user's point of view.

 **Extension Ideas**